kamk/rack_simple_app_reverse_proxy/README.md

 ## Usage

-When used in Rails environment include it as middleware.
-Add to `application.rb` following:
+When used in Rails environment, include it as middleware.
+Add to your `application.rb` the following:

     config.middleware.use "Rack::SimpleAppReverseProxy",
                           :uri => "http://remote.host.name/remote/path",